JimMcDonough/production_repo/README.md

 all the libraries in the requirements.txt file.
 https://towardsdatascience.com/simple-way-to-deploy-machine-learning-models-to-cloud-fd58b771fdcf

+You will upload to AWS app.py, Dockerfile, requirements.txt, and full_saved_model directory using the terminal command:

+scp -i /path/my-key-pair.pem file-to-copy ec2-user@public-dns-name:/home/ec2-user

+use -r command to recursively copy the full_saved_model directory

+Follow the above article for more details.

 #Using Application
 You must run the docker application using aws console or remote in from terminal.
 From the above article use these commands: